-She earned her A.M. in Regional Studies—East Asia from Harvard University and her Ph.D. in Theatre Studies from Cornell University.
+She earned her A.M. in Regional Studies—East Asia from Harvard University and her Ph.D. in Theater Studies from Cornell University.
 Publications include the books Significant Other: Staging the American in China (2004) examining representations of Americans on the Chinese stage from 1987-2002, and Voices Carry: Behind Bars and Backstage During China's Revolution and Reform (2009), the autobiography of the late Chinese actor and cultural diplomat Ying Ruocheng (Chinese version 水流云在：英若诚自传).
-She is editor of the anthology I Love XXX and Other Plays by Meng Jinghui (2017).
-She wrote the introduction to the latest edition of Arthur Miller’s 1984 book ‘Death of a Salesman’ in Beijing (2015), and the introduction to the publication of Wu Shiliang’s 1963 Chinese translation of Lorraine Hansberry’s A Raisin in the Sun (2020).
-Recent translations include Meng Jinghui’s Rhinoceros in Love for the BBC (2014) and Teahouse for the Avignon Festival (2019).
+She is editor of the anthology I Love XXX and Other Plays by Meng Jinghui (2017), a collection of representative works by China’s leading theater director.
+She recently wrote the introduction to the new student edition of Arthur Miller’s Death of a Salesman (2022) and the introduction to the publication of Wu Shiliang’s 1963 Chinese translation of Lorraine Hansberry’s 1959 play A Raisin in the Sun (2020).
+She also wrote the introduction to the latest edition of Miller’s 1984 book ‘Death of a Salesman’ in Beijing (2015) and contributed the chapter “Miller in China” to the volume Arthur Miller for the Twenty-first Century (2020).
+Recent play translations include Meng Jinghui’s Rhinoceros in Love for the BBC (2014) and Teahouse for the Avignon Festival (2019).